Appearance

 Adding Additional Column Header Group

-dbr.header.group
+The dbr.header.group command.

 select 'dbr.header.group', 'Used', 'hours_used', 'cost_used';